-Recipients are responsible for collecting data on the objectives below for the purposes of monitoring and evaluating the overall effectiveness of the program.
-Recipients are required to report on the program objectives every year of the project.
-Within the first year of the award, the recipients must establish and provide baselines for these objectives to HRSA.
+The recipient is responsible for collecting data on the objectives below for the purposes of monitoring and evaluating the overall effectiveness of the program.
+The recipient is required to report on the program objectives every year of the project.
+Within the first year of the award, the recipient must establish and provide baselines for these objectives.